Nursing Home Abuse Lawyers in Colorado Springs

 Holding Nursing Homes Responsible

-If you suspect abuse has occurred, report it right away to the Colorado Department of Human Services.
+If you suspect abuse has occurred in Colorado Springs, report it right away to the Colorado Department of Human Services.
 The situation can also be reported to the facility's administrator, the Colorado Nursing Home Administrators Board, local law enforcement, or a Colorado nursing home lawyer at The Bussey Law Firm, P.C., who will know the next steps to take.

 Once the report has been filed, the situation will be investigated.
 Criminal charges may be laid against the nursing home.
 This will not provide compensation for the victim or family.
 However, compensation may be available.
 Through a lawsuit, injured individuals may seek compensation for medical expenses, emotional distress, and mental and physical pain and suffering.